As fuel prices rise to record highs, governments look for solutions

 Goldman Sachs said it expects demand to drop by 1 million barrels per day - or almost 1% of global consumption - if prices rally to $150 barrels.

-(Reporting by Bozorgmehr Sharafedin and Kate Holton in London, Patricia Rua in Lisbon, Sonali Paul in Melbourne, Stephanie Kelly and David Gaffen in New York, Michel Rose and Benjamin Mallet in Paris Editing Richard Valdmanis, Alexandra Hudson)
+(Reporting by Bozorgmehr Sharafedin and Kate Holton in London, Patricia Rua in Lisbon, Sonali Paul in Melbourne, Stephanie Kelly and David Gaffen in New York, Michel Rose and Benjamin Mallet in Paris Editing Richard Valdmanis, Alexandra Hudson, Kirsten Donovan)

 ((bozorgmehr.sharafedin@thomsonreuters.com; Twitter: @bozorgmehr;))